 \section{Proof of main results}

-This section contains the proof of Theorem 1.1 and Theorem 1.2 presented in two subsections.
+This section contains the proof of Theorem \ref{T1.1} and Theorem \ref{T2.1} presented in two subsections.
 We first notice that

-for some constant $C_1, C_2>0.$ Based on the geometry of the function $ f(t) = \frac{1}{2} t^2 - \lambda C_1 {t}^{\frac{q+1}{2}} - C_2 {t}^{\frac{p+1}{2}}$, the existence of two solutions of \eqref{1} can be established, where the first solution can be obtained through minimization while the second is found through the mountain pass theorem.
-This is a standard technique by far and one can refer [\cite{MR1164129}and \cite{MR0370183}] for instance.
+for some constants $C_1, C_2>0$, due to Remark \ref{l1}.
+Based on the geometry of the function $ f(t) = \frac{1}{2} t^2 - \lambda C_1 {t}^{\frac{q+1}{2}} - C_2 {t}^{\frac{p+1}{2}}$, the existence of two solutions of \eqref{1} can be established as- the first solution through minimization technique while the second through the mountain pass {T}heorem.
+This is a standard technique and one can refer \cite{MR0370183}, for details.